St. Mary's Cathedral, Yangon: Dedication

 The cathedral was dedicated as Our Lady of Immaculate Conception on 22 February 1911.
 The names of the chief donors were written on it, and it was signed by Rev. Father P. St. Guily.

 Five months after the dedication, on 1 August 1911, Father Janzen died and was interred at the entrance to the nave of the cathedral.
 A plain inlaid marble slab indicated the spot whereafter "life's fitful fever, he sleeps well".

 A new Cathedral and sad disasters:

-The earthquake of May 5, 1930 wrought havoc in the city.
+The earthquake of May 5, 1930, wrought havoc in the city.
 The cathedral behaved splendidly under the shock it received.
 Only two interior vaults came down and others showed a few cracks.
 Two arches next to the towers were badly cracked but in a few months repairs were completed.

 The cathedral well withstood the Japanese bombings of 1941–42 but the Allied bombing of 14 December 1944 blew all the stained glasses to smithereens.
 They were redone with the ordinary local made glasses.

 On 2 May 2008, again the cathedral glasses were strongly hit and damaged by the Cyclone Nargis.
-This time, tarpaulin sheets were used to fix the broken glass, as it would've costed a lot for the glass to be replaced.
+This time, tarpaulin sheets were used to fix the broken glass, as it would have costed a lot for the glass to be replaced.